 - Flopping onto the back and exposing its belly

 A less savory element of bunting is an expression of dominance.
 Your cat may bunt to ensure that its scent is spread far and wide.
 This can be that a cat is attempting to exert power over you.

 Cats are not pack animals, but inter-feline dynamics do usually involve dominant and submissive roles.
 A dominant cat may bunt a submissive cat.
-This may then be followed up by grooming by the submissive animal.
+Grooming by the submissive animal may then follow this up.
 It’s rare for a submissive cat to groom a superior.

 If your cat wants to dominate you, it is not always a problem.
 If the cat displays no problem behaviors, there’s little harm in letting it feel in charge.
 This will help the cat relax around you and in the home.

 How To Respond To A Cat Bunting

 The best reaction to a cat bunting is no reaction at all.
 Regardless of the meaning, it is advisable to avoid encouraging your cat to bunt you.